These are some obvious questions to ask while scoping out the new location for your restaurant.

 Just as every restaurant has a character of its own, every neighborhood has a distinct personality — and you want to make sure that your restaurant fits well within the neighborhood you ultimately choose.
 If you’re considering spaces in different areas, spend time in each of them and take note of what you see.

-Is it busy or quiet by day, and in the evenings?
+Here are a few questions you should ask when developing a restaurant location strategy: Is it busy or quiet by day, and in the evenings?
 Are there a lot of nearby offices or workers, suggesting a thriving lunch crowd?
 Do the neighboring restaurants offer dine-in seats — or do most cater to customer convenience?
-The answers to these questions can be helpful in informing you on the competitive landscape, foot traffic, and local market.
+The answers to these questions can be helpful in informing you about the competitive landscape, foot traffic, and the local market.

 Thinking about the little details

 As a foodie, you’d probably prefer to think about fresh ingredients and innovative menu items — not the seemingly small details like parking options and street visibility.
 But ultimately these are critical factors in connecting customers to your cuisine.
-Providing an easy place to park can be the thing that brings them to your innovative menu, and great street visibility can get hungry diners through your door that wouldn’t discover you otherwise.
-Take some time to dive into these types of details when looking at locations:
+Providing an easy place to park can be the thing that brings them to your innovative menu, and great street visibility can get hungry diners through your door that wouldn’t have discovered you otherwise.
+Take some time to dive into these types of details when deciding on a restaurant location strategy:

 - Is this space accessible?
 If you plan to host diners, you want to make sure that your space is inviting and accessible to everyone.
 As you look at a space and imagine a potential layout, you should be thinking about whether or not the space will allow you to comply with certain regulations, such as those put forward by the Americans with Disabilities Act (ADA).
 It’s an added bonus if you can find a place with solid transportation and parking options for diners who drive to you.